cdapio/cdap/cdap-docs/developer-guide/source/_examples/wordcount.rst

 This application receives words and sentences from a stream and uses flowlets to process them and store the results and statistics in datasets.

-  - The ``wordStream`` receives sentences, one event at a time
+  - The ``wordStream`` receives sentences, one event at a time.
-  - The ``splitter`` flowlet reads sentences from stream and splits them into words, writes global statistics of the received words like "total words received" and "total length of words received" and emits each word to the ``counter`` flowlet  and the sentence (list of words) to the  ``associator`` flowlet
+  - The ``splitter`` flowlet reads sentences from stream and splits them into words, writes global statistics of the received words like "total words received" and "total length of words received" and emits each word to the ``counter`` flowlet  and each sentence (list of words) to the ``associator`` flowlet.
-  - The ``associator`` flowlet receives the set of words and writes word association to the dataset.
+  - The ``associator`` flowlet receives the set of words and writes word associations to the ``wordAssocs`` dataset.
-    For example, If we recevie a sentence "welcome to CDAP", there word associations are {"welcome","to"} , {"welcome", "CDAP"}, and {"welcome","to"}.
+    For example, if we receive a sentence "welcome to CDAP", the word associations are {"welcome","to"} , {"welcome", "CDAP"}, and {"to","CDAP"}.
-  - The ``counter`` flowlet receives a word and increments the count for this word, maintained in a Key-Value table and forwards this word to ``unique`` flowlet
+  - The ``counter`` flowlet receives a word and increments the count for this word, maintained in a key-value table and forwards this word to the ``unique`` flowlet.
-  - The ``unique`` flowlet receives a word and updates the uniqueCount table, if it sees this word for the first time
+  - The ``unique`` flowlet receives a word and updates the ``uniqueCount`` table, if it sees this word for the first time.

 Let's look at some of these elements, and then run the Application and see the results.